FirmGuardian/cryptengine/README.md

 ```bash
 cryptengine -p <password> -eml <email> -t rsa -d filename
 ```
+**NOTE:** For reasons yet unknown to me, please keep the arguments in the stated order. *I know, I know.* I have to look into this.

-NOTE: The `-t` flag will be deprecated upon autoselection of correct private key based on public key hash, at which point it will be ignored
+**NOTE:** The `-t` flag will be deprecated upon autoselection of correct private key based on public key hash, at which point it will be ignored

 ### Test Scrypt Pwd-based KDF
 ```bash